The Best Wisconsin Auto Insurance Company

 We were impressed by American Family’s website as well.
 It outlines all the necessary information you’ll need to choose coverage, and the quote tool offers three varying levels of coverage that you can customize to see how different coverage options affect your quoted premium.

 State Farm also has a stellar reputation when it comes to customer service and claims experience, pulling in the same good ratings as our two top picks: 3/5 from JD Power for overall customer experience and claims experience and 89/100 from Consumer Reports.
-Its financial ratings from Moody’s, AM Best and Standard & Poor’s also match those of GEICO and American Family.
+Its financial ratings from Moody’s, AM Best and Standard & Poor’s also match those of American Family.
 State Farm is a solid pick if it turns out to have the right discounts for you.